 – A honk of a horn is usually a warning, or an “excuse me, here I come,” but is often a “hello” to a passing friend.

 – Bajan rush-hour is generally from 7:00-8:30 am and from 4:30-5:30 pm.
 Don’t get caught!

-– When someone flashes their lights at you when you are at a junction it usually means “after you.”
+– When someone flashes their lights at you when you are at a junction, it usually means “after you.”

-– The roundabout system of lanes is: If you are taking the first left exit off the roundabout you stay in the left lane, for all other exits off the roundabout you should remain in the right path.
+– The roundabout system of lanes is: If you are taking the first left exit off the roundabout you stay in the left lane, for all other turns off the roundabout you should remain in the right path.
 Always give way to your right at the roundabout.
 For a detailed guide of maneuvering around Barbados roundabouts, please view the animation at the bottom of this page.

 – Visitors to the island are easily identifiable on the road by the ‘H‘ number plate.
 Locals are usually accommodating of your confusion with directions, roundabouts, road signs, etc…, and make allowances!